 And what if the respondent made a mistake and the Suzuki brand was wrong and he wants to evaluate another brand?
 Thanks to the BACK button in the survey the respondents will be able to go to page 1 and change their answer.

 The above mentioned change, unfortunately, may have consequences in the form of collecting more data.
 When the respondent leaves his answer for the 4th question, where he rated the OPEL brand on the scale, and then returns and changes the answer in the 1st question and will evaluate a different brand, the database will provide answers to question 3 and question 4.
-As a result, in a single filling sheet it will look like this:
+As a result, in a single response it will look like this: